kengibson1111/go-stdlib/README.md

   IV somewhere else.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 The AES encryption algorithm is used.

 * cbcencrypter - example using CBC in order to encrypt.
-The IV is a random value in the first CBC block.
+The IV is a random value in the first ciphertext block.
 That doesn't have to always be the case, but it is common.
 So if you want to create a custom encryption/decryption strategy, go against the norm.
 Put the IV somewhere else.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.